brendt/stitcher.io/src/content/blog/2019-11-07-can-i-translate-your-blog.md

 ## Translate, don't interpret

-I except translations to be as close as possible to the original.
+I expect translations to be as close as possible to the original.
 You can add your own thoughts, but only if properly addressed.
 For example you can add a final section with additions to the original post, as long as you make it clear that it's not part of the original.

 ---